About Us

 Dr Shayne Poulin, MD

-Dr Poulin grew up in Arizona and attended undergraduate at The University of Arizona.
-Prior to medical school she taught high school chemistry which fostered a passion for working with an adolescent population.
+Dr Poulin grew up in Arizona and went to college at the University of Arizona.
+Prior to medical school, she taught high school chemistry.
 She then returned to the University of Arizona for medical school.
-She completed Family Medicine Residency at Boston Medical Center/ Boston University.
+She completed family medicine residency at Boston Medical Center/Boston University.
 After residency, she became faculty at Boston University School of Medicine and provided care at South Boston Community Health Center.

 Dr Poulin moved to California to join Dr Connolly in a practice focused on patient centered primary and reproductive health care.
 After working together for almost a decade, the doctors founded Open Arms Primary Care to realize the dream of optimizing inclusive patient centered primary care.
 Dr Poulin is dedicated to making all patients feel welcome by offering gender affirming care, comprehensive reproductive care and behavioral health care.